k-sarito/k-sarito/README.md

 Software Developer
 ------------------

 I am in the middle of a career shift from acting to software development!
-I'm currently enrolled at Nashville Software School.
+I'm currently employed at CGI.

 * 🌍  I'm based in Nashville, TN
 * ✉️  You can contact me at [coryclark95@gmail.com](mailto:coryclark95@gmail.com)